Atom Grants

 Due Dates: June 9, 2026

-Summary: Supports projects countering ISIS-K's online radicalization and recruitment of Central Asian foreign workers, with a focus on Tajik and Uzbek speakers.
+Summary: Supports projects countering ISIS-K’s online radicalization and recruitment of Central Asian foreign workers, with a focus on early investigative interventions and technical assistance for law enforcement.

 Description

-This funding opportunity, offered by the U.S. Department of State’s Bureau of Counterterrorism, seeks proposals for projects aimed at countering ISIS-K’s online radicalization and recruitment of Central Asian foreign workers, particularly those who are Tajik and Uzbek speakers.
-ISIS-K leverages advanced, multilingual online propaganda—including social media, gaming platforms, and generative AI—to target vulnerable labor migrants from Central Asia working abroad.
-The resulting recruitment pipeline poses risks of radicalization that may ultimately threaten U.S. interests and security.
+This funding opportunity, offered by the U.S. Department of State’s Bureau of Counterterrorism, seeks projects that counter the online radicalization and recruitment of Central Asian foreign workers—particularly Tajik and Uzbek speakers—by ISIS-K and related terrorist organizations.
+The program focuses on disrupting sophisticated, multilingual online propaganda targeting vulnerable labor migrants from Central Asia working abroad, which poses risks of radicalization and potential attacks against U.S. interests.

-• Online peer engagement to address isolation among foreign workers
+• Online peer engagement and digital outreach to reduce isolation among foreign workers

 • Pre-departure and on-arrival consultations

-• Initiatives to build trust between local law enforcement and communities
+• Strengthening trust and reporting mechanisms between local law enforcement and migrant communities

 Atom